Øksnes Municipality: Churches

-The Church of Norway has one parish (sokn) within the municipality of Øksnes.
+The Church of Norway has one parish (sokn) within Øksnes Municipality.
 It is part of the Vesterålen prosti (deanery) in the Diocese of Sør-Hålogaland.

 Environment

 Geography

 Øksnes municipality encompasses the northwestern part of the island of Langøya in the Vesterålen archipelago.
 It also includes many small islands around there including the islands of Anden, Dyrøya, Nærøya, Skogsøya, and Tindsøya.
 The Gavlfjorden flows along the northeastern part of the boundary with Andøy Municipality on the other side.
 The southeastern part of Øksnes borders Sortland Municipality and the southwestern part borders Bø Municipality (both municipalities are also located on Langøya island).
 The rest of the municipality borders the Norwegian Sea.

 The municipality is quite rugged with the exception of the area east of Myre which is very flat and marshy.
 The large lake Alsvågvatnet lies near this flat area, just east of the village of Alsvåg.
-This flat area lies just to the north of the large mountain Snøkolla.
+This flat area lies just to the north of the 762.46 m tall mountain Snøkolla, which is the highest point in the municipality.
 The Anda Lighthouse is located on the tiny island of Anden.